 TYPES OF THYROID DISORDERS

-Hypothyroidism is a where the thyroid is not producing sufficient hormones, which may lead to obesity, joint pain, infertility, heart disease, tiredness, depression, lack of concentration, feeling cold, constipation, muscle cramps, weight gain, increased menstrual flow, more frequent periods, itchy skin and thinning hair.
-This disorder is most common among women, over 50.
-The unbalance in the body from an underactive thyroid can develop slowly and initially be unnoticed but left unattended over time can lead to more serious situations.
+Hypothyroidism is a where the thyroid is not producing enough of the thyroid hormones, which may lead to a variety of symptoms, such as: obesity, joint pain, infertility, heart disease, tiredness, depression, lack of concentration, feeling cold, constipation, muscle cramps, weight gain, increased menstrual flow, more frequent periods, itchy skin and thinning hair.
+It is most common in women, over 50.

-This disease is where the body attacks the tissue of the thyroid.
-The resulting inflammation and damage to the tissue results in reduced amounts or cessation of the hormones normally generated by the thyroid.
-This is the most common of hypothyroid disorders and occurs primarily in middle aged females but is also seen in men and children.
+This is where the body attacks the thyroid tissue.
+This results in inflammation and damage to the tissue.
+Which then results in reduced amounts of the hormones normally generated by the thyroid.

-An overactive thyroid, this can significantly accelerate the body’s metabolism, causing sudden weight loss, a rapid or irregular heartbeat, sweating, and nervousness or irritability.
-Symptoms can include insomnia, anxiety, irritability, bulging eyes, weakness in arms/legs, shaky hands, frequent bowel movements, weight loss, racing heartbeat, premature grey hair, lighter menstrual flow, less frequent periods.
-Various forms of hyperthyroidism include:
+An overactive thyroid increases your metabolism, like you wouldn’t believe.
+It causes sudden weight loss (I was 96 lbs my senior year in high school), a rapid heartbeat, sweating, nervousness and irritability.
+More symptoms include: insomnia, anxiety, irritability, bulging eyes, weakness in arms/legs, shaky hands, frequent bowel movements, weight loss, racing heartbeat, premature grey hair, lighter menstrual flow, less frequent periods.
+All of which I experienced as a 16 year old.
+Ugh… Various forms of hyperthyroidism include:

 If you notice that you are having any of these symptoms, please make an appointment with an endocrinologist.
 They will take the appropriate blood tests to see if you have low or high thyroid hormone levels.